-Displacement bolts are less common these days because of the insufficient embedment depth (5 times the diameter) means they do not conform to either UIAA 123 or EN 959 standards.
+Displacement bolts are less common these days, because of insufficient embedment depth (5 times the diameter) means they do not conform to either UIAA 123 or EN 959 standards.

 In both cases, the sleeve of the anchor is forced outwards producing compression (displacement) against the rock around the end of the bolt.

-Key point: displacement expansion anchors do not provide the installer with any indictation of the placement quality that is apparent when tightening a torque-controlled anchor.
+Key point: displacement expansion anchors do not provide the installer with any indication of the placement quality that is apparent when tightening a torque-controlled anchor.

 Traditional expansion bolt hangers come with several problems:

-- Hangers never truely sit flat against the rock surface and the induced stresses contribute to corrosion should the fixing become affected.
+- Hangers never truly sit flat against the rock surface and the induced stresses contribute to corrosion should the fixing become affected.

 - Spinning hangers…